 Challenges in Optimizing Costs

 A multi-cloud environment is inherently complex.
 As a result, being able to monitor costs, identify waste, and put an appropriate optimization strategy in place can be challenging.
 This is due to low visibility into operations, especially considering the complexity of tracking multi-cloud costs across cloud service providers.
-Thankfully, there are automated management solutions that can simplify cloud-cost monitoring complexities.
+Thankfully, there are automated management solutions that can simplify multi-cloud visibility and cloud cost monitoring complexities.

 Managing the costs of multi-cloud environments